 Another neat place in SLO is the Avila Valley Barn.
 They sell fresh fruits and veggies from their farm; artisanal cheeses, olives and candies; fresh baked bakery items and so much more.
 Plus they have hayrides and lots of animals to pet and play with, so it’s great for kids.
 Or, you know, adults who like goats.
 Have I mentioned my husband is obsessed with goats?

 After eating all the delicious food in SLO, a great way to burn off some calories is hiking the trails at Montana de Oro State Park.
 The trails are flat (good for biking or even running), and all along the rugged coast line.
 It’s a great way to get the best of both words: hiking and beach.

-Another coastal town we really enjoy is Morrow Bay.
+Another coastal town we really enjoy is Morro Bay.

 It’s a classic beach town, with seafood joints, taffy shops and souvenir shops lining the streets.
-Morrow Rock is a volcanic rock right next to the beach.
+Morro Rock is a volcanic rock right next to the beach.

 We love to go and watch otters frolicking along the coastline while walking the beach and town center.